arbyste/jp-mining-note/docs/docs/definitions.md

 - Simply don't use the search page or clipboard page.
 Instead, you can use a [texthooker setup](setuptextmedia.md#getting-the-text-to-create-the-cards).
-- Create a new Yomichan profile that matches the desired page(s), and disable `Selected matching text` within your new profile in the Yomichan settings.
+- Create a new Yomitan profile that matches the desired page(s), and disable `Selected matching text` within your new profile in the Yomitan settings.
     If you must use the search page or clipboard page, this is the recommended way to deal with the issue, as it has minimal impact on the rest of your workflow.